guide

 Data processors are typically third-party service providers that are external to the company.

-To identify your data processors, think of services you might use, such as AWS or Google Analytics that require access to the data you collect.
+To identify your data processors or service providers, think of services you might use, such as AWS or Google Analytics that require access to the data you collect.
 In this example, your data processors are Amazon and Google, respectively.

 Disclaimer: This resource does not guarantee compliance with Meta policies, nor applicable data privacy laws.
 Review Meta Horizon's Developer Data Use Policy for a comprehensive overview of Meta's requirements.